Chronic Wasting Disease

-How Can I Help?
+How Can You Help?

 Don’t let CWD into the state again!
-Know your regulations http://www.dec.ny.gov/outdoor/8325.html.
+Know your regulations: http://www.dec.ny.gov/outdoor/8325.html.

 Here Are Some Things You Can Do:

-Meat, hide and cape, antlers, cleaned skull cap with antlers attached, finished taxidermy mounts, tanned hides, and cleaned upper canine teeth are permitted.
-Improperly imported whole carcasses will be ticketed and the entire animal will be confiscated and destroyed.
-If you have a CWD-positive harvest from another state, please contact your DEC Regional Wildlife Office.
-DEC can assist with safe disposal of the animal and recommend disinfection methods.
+Debone your harvest if you hunt outside of New York – Meat, hide and cape, antlers, cleaned skull cap with antlers attached, finished taxidermy mounts, tanned hides, and cleaned upper canine teeth can be brought into NY.
+Hunters who improperly import whole carcasses or prohibited parts will be ticketed, and the entire animal (including antlers) will be confiscated and destroyed.
+If you have CWD-positive deboned meat from another state, DEC will assist with safe disposal of the animal and recommend disinfection methods.

-Wear rubber or latex gloves when field dressing or processing.
+Take precautions when handling deer – Wear rubber or latex gloves when field dressing or processing.
 Remove internal organs with knives or utensils dedicated for hunting.
 If you use lead ammunition, bury or landfill the organs to ensure scavengers, like bald eagles, do not accidentally ingest lead fragments.
 Trim generously around the wound channel and bag remaining carcass waste for the landfill.

-Feeding is illegal year-round.
-Concentrating deer around food sources can spread diseases like CWD.
+Do not feed wild deer – Feeding deer is illegal year-round.
+Concentrating deer around food sources can facilitate the spread of diseases like CWD.

+Report sick and abnormal deer to DEC.
 DEC would like to examine any deer that are very thin, drooling, standing with legs splayed and head lowered, listless, circling, or are easily approached.
-Contact the DEC Regional Wildlife Office near you (see Important Numbers) or visit http://www.dec.ny.gov/about/558.html.
+Contact the DEC Regional Wildlife Office near you (see Important Numbers) or visit http://www.dec.ny.gov/about/558.html